AlistairThorpe/Academic-website/content/publication/thorpe-communicating-2021/index.md

   development process of the COVID-19 mRNA vaccines.
 Results Most respondents (60%) wanted a COVID-19 vaccine.
 However, 17% expressed hesitancy and 23% did not want to get a COVID-19 vaccine.
-The fact-box styled message and the timeline message did not significantly improve vaccination intentions, F(2,358)=0.86, p=.425, textlessimg class=\"highwire-embed\" alt=\"Embedded Image\" src=\"https://www.medrxiv.org/sites/default/files/highwire/medrxiv/early/2021/09/29/2021.06.25.21259519/embed/inline-graphic-1.gif\"/textgreater, or reduce the time respondents wanted to wait before getting vaccinated, F(2,306)=0.79, p=.453, textlessimg class=\"highwire-embed\" alt=\"Embedded Image\" src=\"https://www.medrxiv.org/sites/default/files/highwire/medrxiv/early/2021/09/29/2021.06.25.21259519/embed/inline-graphic-2.gif\"/textgreater, compared to no messages.
+The fact-box styled message and the timeline message did not significantly improve vaccination intentions, F(2,358)=0.86, p=.425, partial eta squared=.005, or reduce the time respondents wanted to wait before getting vaccinated, F(2,306)=0.79, p=.453, partial eta squared=.005, compared to no messages.
 Discussion We did not find an impact on vaccine intention based on providing information about vaccine risks and development.
 Further research is needed to identify how to effectively address concerns about the risks associated with COVID-19 vaccines and the development process and to understand additional factors that influence vaccine intentions.'
-publication: ''
+publication: '*medRxiv*'
 url_pdf: https://www.medrxiv.org/content/10.1101/2021.06.25.21259519v2
 doi: 10.1101/2021.06.25.21259519
 ---